 Another option of course is to write to the parents and the new baby (and possibly older siblings too).
 This is a great idea as well.

-What Does the Front of The Card Say?
+Does it Matter What the Front of The Card Says?

 Another thing that might affect who you address the card to might depend on the Christening card if you have already picked one out and bought it.